 Users are bound to lose interest in a website that fails to take dedicated efforts to design its homepage.
 If you’re not concerned about your eCommerce website’s gateway, your audience won’t be concerned about your offerings either.

-To help you homepage succeed and bring home converting business, we will now discuss the guidelines that can simplify the designing process…
+To help your homepage succeed and bring home converting business, we will now discuss the guidelines that can simplify the designing process…

-“Almost 67% of users look for a return policy before actually considering to buy a product”.
+“Almost 67% of users look for a return policy before actually considering buying a product”.

 There are certain pieces of information that the user craves before making an informed buying decision.
 Those pieces of information could be:

-Infusing these set of information on the homepage will encourage users to go ahead with the other parts of the site.
+Infusing this set of information on the homepage will encourage users to go ahead with the other parts of the site.